Wall Street closes out wild pandemic year with Dow, S&P at records

 Mega-cap companies such as Amazon and Apple helped lift the broad S&P 500 and the Nasdaq, as well as gains in names that have benefited from the "stay-at-home" environment, such as online retailer ETSY and digital payment platform PayPal.

+All three major indexes gained ground, with the Dow and S&P 500 picking up steam in the session's final minutes to secure record highs.

-Near-term expectations of bigger stimulus cheques dimmed after Senate Majority Leader Mitch McConnell blocked a quick vote on Wednesday to back President Donald Trump's call to increase Covid-19 relief cheques to US$2,000 (S$2,600) from US$600.
+Near-term expectations of bigger stimulus checks dimmed after Senate Majority Leader Mitch McConnell blocked a quick vote on Wednesday to back President Donald Trump's call to increase Covid-19 relief checks to US$2,000 from US$600.

 Risk assets were able to build on the rally off the March low, adding to gains in November following a US election that investors viewed as likely to result in political gridlock and optimism around vaccines approvals grew, but the momentum stalled on worries over fresh fiscal stimulus and a new, highly infectious Covid-19 variant spreading globally.